chizy7/polyglot-ffi/docs/faq.md

 ### Is it production-ready?

 Yes!
-Version 0.5.0 is production-ready with:
+Version 0.5.1 is production-ready with:
-- 262 comprehensive tests (0 failures)
+- 364 comprehensive tests (0 failures)
-- 88% code coverage
+- 71% code coverage (20 modules at 100%)
 - Full CI/CD pipeline
 - Battle-tested on real projects